Frankston

 Frankston has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 24 such projects that are expected to impact the area.
-Notable among these are the Frankston Revitalisation Project, Bayside Mixed-Use Precinct Development, Harbour Frankston, and the 35-41 Hastings Road Apartment Development.
-The following list details those projects likely to be most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 24 such projects that are expected to impact the area.
+Notable among these are Frankston Revitalisation Project, Bayside Mixed-Use Precinct Development, Harbour Frankston, and 35-41 Hastings Road Apartment Development.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.